globus/globus-compute/docs/endpoints.rst

   $ globus-compute-endpoint start <ENDPOINT_NAME>

-.. note:: If the ENDPOINT_NAME is not specified, a default endpoint named "default" is started.
+.. note:: If <ENDPOINT_NAME> is not specified, a default endpoint named "default" is started.

 Starting an endpoint will perform a registration process with Globus Compute services.
 The registration process provides Globus Compute with information regarding the endpoint.